SFDO-Community/Summit-Events-App/docs/set-up.md

 1. Go to Sites in Setup

-2. Click on the name of the site that you want to affect.
+2. Click on the name of the site that you Summit Events to be active in.

-3. Click on the "Public Access Settings" button at the top of the site definition page
+3. Click on the "Public Access Settings" button at the top of the site definition page.

-4. On the site details page click on the "Assigned Users" button
+4. On the site details page click on the "Assigned Users" button.

-5. On the user list find your guest user and click on the name of that user
+5. On the user list find your guest user and click on the name of that user.

-6. Go to Permission Set Assignment and assign "Summit Events Registrant" permission set
+6. Go to Permission Set Assignment and assign "Summit Events Registrant" permission set.

+At this point you should have a functioning Summit Events Package.
+You only need to set up some events and instances (see other Wiki pages).